utmlibrary/toolkit/unity.markdown

 There are also some useful tutorials with a focus on digital research.

 ### 2.2 Copyright <a name="copyright"></a>
-Copyright has an impact on digital research activities, including the copying of files from the internet using wget.
+Copyright has an impact on digital research activities, including the use of copyrighted assets, such as images and audio imported into Unity.
 Most post-secondary institutions have Scholarly Communication and Copyright offices with copyright guidelines on fair dealing.
 Check in with your scholarly communication and copyright office if you are not sure your data collection falls under fair dealing.
 For faculty, staff, and students at UTM, you can contact our [Scholarly Communication Librarian](https://utm.library.utoronto.ca/scholarly-communications) to learn more about copyright fair dealing.
 The University has also put together a number of resources you can consult if you need a quick-and-fast answer:

 [Copyright Fair Dealing Guidelines](https://provost.utoronto.ca//wp-content/uploads/sites/155/2018/06/Copyright-Guidelines.pdf)
 [Copyright Basics](https://onesearch.library.utoronto.ca/sites/default/files/copyright/basicsfaqs_092018.pdf)